mseminatore/as16/README.md

-# as16 - an assembler for the RiSC-16 Processor
+# as16 - an enhanced assembler for the RiSC-16 Processor

-This is a simple assembler for the RiSC-16 processore developed by Professor [Bruce Jacob](https://user.eng.umd.edu/~blj/RiSC/).
-This assembler is source compatible with the original `a` assembler provided by Professor Jacob [here](https://user.eng.umd.edu/~blj/RiSC/a.c).
+This is a simple assembler for the RiSC-16 processor developed by Professor [Bruce Jacob](https://user.eng.umd.edu/~blj/RiSC/).
+This assembler is fully source compatible with the original `a` assembler provided by Professor Jacob [here](https://user.eng.umd.edu/~blj/RiSC/a.c).

-I recently implemented the RiSC-16 processor in an FPGA.
+I recently implemented the RiSC-16 processor in Verilog on a Basys-3 FPGA.
 As part of the design validation phase I used the assembler quite a bit to write test code.
 In doing so, I found that there were several improvements that I wanted to make for productivity.

 Rather than modify the original assembler code I implemented `as16` using Bison.
 The original assembler used 2 passes over the source code to resolve